KiraResari/spielwiesn_spielothek/Protocol.md

   * The downside is that this would take up more space again
   * But let's try it out and see how it looks
   * I now ended up adding complexity, category and co-op, since I figured the rating would not be intuitive
+  * The search for those is not implemented yet

+* Because I found a bug: Games with commas in their names are broken

+  * I was now able to fix that by using a proper CSV parser instead of blindly separating by commas

 # ⚓